Compliant Product - Cisco Expressway X12.5

 Authorized Administrators can create configurable login banners to be displayed at time of login and can define an inactivity timeout threshold for each admin interface to terminate sessions after a set period of inactivity has been reached.

-The TOE protects against interference and tampering by untrusted subjects by implementing identification and authentication.
+The TOE protects against interference and tampering by untrusted subjects by implementing identification and authentication to Authorized Administrators.
 The TOE prevents reading of cryptographic keys and passwords.
+The TOE also protects data from disclosure and detects modification when transmitted between the Expressway C and Expressway E components using SSHv2.
 Additionally, Cisco Expressway is not a general-purpose operating system and access to Cisco Expressway memory space is restricted to only Cisco Expressway functions.

 The TOE performs testing to verify correct operation of the system itself and that of the cryptographic module.

-Finally, the TOE is able to verify any software updates prior to the software updates being installed on the TOE.
-The software is verified via a published hash.
+Finally, the TOE is able to verify any software updates prior to the software updates being installed on the TOE to avoid the installation of unauthorized software via a published hash.

 The TOE can terminate inactive sessions after an Authorized Administrator configurable time-period.
 Once a session has been terminated, the TOE requires the user to re-authenticate to establish a new session.